Medicaid Reform

 States have found that an excessive amount of taxpayer dollars remain with pharmacy benefit managers (PBMs).

-West Virginia: Carving pharmacy benefits out of Medicaid managed care led to actual savings of $54.4 million to the state Medicaid program and an additional $122 million paid to West Virginia pharmacies in the form of fixed dispensing fees in one year.
+West Virginia: Carving pharmacy benefits out of Medicaid managed care led to actual savings of $54.4 million in one year to the state Medicaid program even when starting a cost-based reimbursement model of NADAC plus a professional dispensing fee.